 Upon arrival and dismissal from preschool, your child MUST be signed in and out of the classroom.
 Students riding the school bus as part of their IEP will be signed in and out by the classroom staff.
 NO CHILD WILL BE RELEASED TO ANYONE WITHOUT AUTHORIZED PARENT CONSENT.
-Parents and AUTHORIZED adults must sign the Attendance Book in blue or black ink with a full name signature and the actual time of arrival and departure (not the time class begins or ends).
+Parents and AUTHORIZED adults must sign the Attendance Book with a legal signature and the precise time of arrival and departure (approximate time is not allowed; time must be legible).
 Photo identification will be required for any unfamiliar parent or adult.
 A written request to release your child to a person not on the authorized list will be verified by phone, with your telephone authorization code, before your child will be released.
 If an older sibling (13 or older) will be signing your child in or out of class, we require a written statement from the parent or guardian.
 School staff will abide by all legally served court orders.
 If there are court restrictions, the school MUST have a copy of any certified court order on file.